hamidreza-s/hamidreza-s.github.io/_posts/2014-11-26-writing-restful-web-services-with-webmachine.markdown

 ---
 layout: post
 title: "Writing RESTful Web Services with Webmachine"
-date: 2014-09-11 12:30:00
+date: 2014-11-26 17:30:00
 categories: erlang restful webservice webmachine
 ---

 Today I want to talk about [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) Web Services and how to create one with [Webmachie](https://github.com/basho/webmachine), which is a REST toolkit, written in [Erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language)) programming language.
-The reason which attracted me to write this post was the unique approaches that I've found in the Webmachine both syntactically and semantically.
+The reason that propelled me to write this post was the set of unique approaches that I've found in the Webmachine both syntactically and semantically.
 To be succinct, let's get our hands dirty with it.

 ## What is REST
 What is all the fuss about the REST?
 It is an acronym of REpresentational State Transfer and can be defined as an architectural style that can be applied to all the entities on the web including __components__, __connectors__ and __data elements__.
 Simply put, a component can be a web client with a graphical interface for providing data elements from a remote component which can be a web application.
 These components communicate through their connectors.
 Therefore the connector can monitor, facilitate, balance the load or make other controlling actions.